 The financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (FRS 102).
-These are the first financial statements that comply with FRS 102.

 3. ACCOUNTING POLICIES

 3.1 Basis of preparation of financial statements

 The financial statements have been prepared in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland and Irish statute comprising of the Companies Act 2014.